tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Create a print statement for debugging

-The print statement is a helpful tool for debugging and discovery when you are writing policies, so create one here after the closing bracked of your `s3_buckets` filter.
+The print statement is a helpful tool for debugging and discovery when you are writing policies, so create one here after the closing bracket of your `s3_buckets` filter.

 ```
 print(s3_buckets)